brielsan/simple-gestion/README.md

 A carefully crafted prompt is constructed with this data and sent to the Gemini API.
 The prompt instructs the AI to act as a financial advisor and generate practical, actionable advice.
 The response is then saved to the database and displayed to the user.

-To prevent abuse, there is a limit of 5 advice requests per user per day.
+To prevent abuse, there is a limit of 10 advice requests per user per day (counting advice for each test mode activated).

 ## Getting Started